rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     1 laptop (that can be booted with Tails OS)

     *Most importantly, you will need
-    one room without any surveillance,
+    one private place without any surveillance,
-    including mobile phones or computers.*
+    including mobile phones or computers;
+    a place where no one can see
+    what you're doing.*